stereolabs/zed-opengl/README.md

-# Stereolabs ZED - CUDA-OpenGL interoperability
+# Stereolabs ZED - OpenGL

-This sample allows you to display a GPU sl::Mat directly with OpenGL, by using the CUDA - OpenGL interoperability.
+This sample demonstrates how to capture video and depth image with the ZED SDK in GPU memory and display them directly with OpenGL using CUDA - OpenGL interoperability.

 ## Getting started